 Please ensure volunteers complete any other applicable training prior to starting volunteer activities.

-If you have any questions regarding the training, including its content, please contact Joyce Barlow, Workplace Accessibility Specialist at email@example.com or extension 40520.
+If you have any questions regarding the training, including its content, please contact the Disability Inclusion team at email@example.com or extension 40520.

 Want an answer right away?
 Try our new HR Chatbot!